PowerDNS/pdns/docs/changelog/pre-4.0.rst

 Assorted bugfixes
 ^^^^^^^^^^^^^^^^^

--  If a slave domain is removed while a transfer for it is queued, we no longer try the transfer.
+-  If a slave domain is removed while a transfer to it is queued, we no longer try the transfer.
 This also avoids a rare crash in similar circumstances.
 Code in `commit f9fa0e2de8c0c4a83a4104dfa3120c8e64f6c15b <https://github.com/PowerDNS/pdns/commit/f9fa0e2de8c0c4a83a4104dfa3120c8e64f6c15b>`__, closes `ticket 596 <https://github.com/PowerDNS/pdns/issues/596>`__.